Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/25_Infrared_Motion_Sensor.rst

     Working voltage: 5v-20v(DC) Static current: 65uA.

     Automatic Trigger.
 When a living body enters into the active area of sensor, the module will output high level (3.3V).
-When the body leaves the sensor’s active detection area, it will output high level lasting for time period T, then output low level(0V).
+When the body leaves the sensor's active detection area, it will output high level lasting for time period T, then output low level(0V).
 Delay time T can be adjusted by the potentiometer R1.

     According to the position of jumper cap, you can choose non-repeatable trigger mode or repeatable mode.